Tag Archives: risun tubeless rims

 Tubeless Conversion Index Page

-Thinking of using these OE TL rims for your conversion?
+Thinking of using these TL rims for your conversion?

 Be aware that on these rims spoke nipples are in the hub, not the rim.